I STEPPED OUT AND I’M NOT STEPPING BACK IN

 And then I started posting the quotes you see all over my feed,the ones that say the things I used to whisper in private.
 The ones that sound like someone who’s done the work and knows there’s still more to do.

-Those aren’t just photo quotes.
-That’s me, coming out as the life coach I’ve always been.
+Those are not just photo quotes.
+That is me, coming out as the life coach I have always been.

 I finally stepped out of my everyday clothes, out of the shrink-wrap of politeness and passive wisdom, and walked straight into my truth.